Principles of HVAC Duct Design in the Pharma Industry

 DUCTWORK DESIGN MISTAKE #1: Under sizing

-Contractors can make the mistake of failing to consider the type of air conditioning system you have, load requirements of different rooms, where ducts and equipment are located, and the materials used to construct them.
+Contractors can make the mistake of failing to consider the type of air conditioning system you have, the load requirements of different rooms, where ducts and equipment are located, and the materials used to construct them.
 All of these factors affect the proper sizing of your ducts, and getting it wrong often means your HVAC ductwork is undersized.

 DUCTWORK DESIGN MISTAKE #2: Runs that are too long

-When the location of HVAC equipment and duct system and not optimized in the planning phase, the equipment may end up far away from the space to be cooled.
+When the location of the HVAC equipment and duct system and not optimized in the planning phase, the equipment may end up far away from the space to be cooled.
 That may require long runs of ductwork that make it hard for your HVAC system to move conditioned air to certain areas within the space.